WolfMicrosystems/symfony-wms/README.md

   * **AcmeDemoBundle** (in dev/test env) - A demo bundle with some example code

-All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.
+All libraries and bundles included in the Symfony WMS Edition are released under the MIT or BSD license.

 Enjoy!